MinecraftU/mcu-curriculum/sequence_4/section_0.md

 4. On the pop-up screen, select `Import Project` and navigate to the folder you renamed.

-5. Find the file with the IntelliJ icon - it should be (Your_Folder_Name-src.ipr) and import it.
+5. Find the file with the IntelliJ icon - it should be (Your_Folder_Name.ipr) and import it.

 ### Getting Started for Mac/Linux
 1. Open a terminal and navigate to the folder you just renamed.
 Type `./gradlew setupDecompWorkspace --refresh-dependencies` and press `Enter`.
 This will download the Minecraft source code and decompile it so we can work with it to make our mod.